 So I turned to writing historical romance, set in the British Regency period, and I’ve now written more than a dozen historical novels and novellas.
 I’ve always loved the period, and I’d been doing research on that time frame and society for decades, so I was fairly well prepared.
 Only “fairly,” however, because I find there’s always more to learn.

 Books and libraries are a continuing theme of my life.
 I serve as a member of the Libraries Advancement Council for the University of Iowa Libraries and am a former chair of the council.
-I am also a member of the board of trustees of the Ottumwa Public Library and serve on the board of the Ottumwa Public Library Foundation.
+I am also a member of the board of trustees of my local public library, the Ottumwa Public Library, and I am the president of the board of the Ottumwa Public Library Foundation.

-I’m an award-winning author, a teacher, an editor, and a public speaker.
-I also write local history books as well as books on other topics that interest me.
+I’m an award-winning author, a teacher, an editor, a mentor and writing coach, and a public speaker.
+I also write local history books as well as books on other (often offbeat) topics that interest me.